awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 + Users can run all of the commands that are available within the container context\.
 The following actions might result in orphaned and zombie processes: terminating the main process of the container, terminating the command agent, and deleting dependencies\.
 To cleanup zombie processes, we recommend adding the `initProcessEnabled` flag to your task definition\.
 + While starting SSM sessions outside of the `execute-command` action is possible, this results in the sessions not being logged and being counted against the session limit\.
 We recommend limiting this access by denying the `ssm:start-session` action using an IAM policy\.
 For more information, see [Limiting access to the Start Session action](#ecs-exec-limit-access-start-session)\.
 + ECS Exec will use some CPU and memory\.
 You'll want to accommodate for that when specifying the CPU and memory resource allocations in your task definition\.
++ You must be using AWS CLI version `1.22.3` or later or AWS CLI version `2.3.6` or later\.
+For information about how to update the AWS CLI, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in the *AWS Command Line Interface User Guide Version 2*\.

 ## Prerequisites for using ECS Exec<a name="ecs-exec-prerequisites"></a>